csc301-2023-fall/project-11-unicef-t/deliverables/D1/planning.md

 #### Q4: What are the user stories that make up the Minumum Viable Product (MVP)?
-Artifacts for user stories are not found online as it is specific to UNICEF.
-These were discussed in the meetings.
+**Artifacts for user stories are not found online as it is specific to UNICEF.
+These were discussed in the meetings and verified by our partner.**

 User Story 1:
 As a UNICEF personnel, I want to use this plugin in order to navigate a population heat map, allowing different data sources to be interpreted by the map.